-The best way for any individual to help is to get involved.
+The best way for any individual to help is simply to participate.
+Join something, or if you're feeling inspired (and no one's doing it already), start something!
 After all, Free and Open Source Software (FOSS) exists because the FOSS software user is the developer.
 In many cases, the user becomes the developer, because FOSS ensures that they have that right.
-It can be empowering or scary, and sometimes both.
+It can be empowering, exhilirating, or scary, and sometimes all three.

 Getting involved doesn't necessarily mean becoming a programmer (although we certainly encourage that - anyone can program.
 It just takes a bit of enthusiasm, and some free and open source software!).
 Other ways you can get involved include:

-- sign up for the NZOSS "OpenChat" mailing list and develop an understanding of the issues we, as a community, face and find interesting.
+- sign up for an NZOSS mailing list - OpenChat is the main one, but there are special interest lists, too.
+Develop an understanding of the issues we, as a community, face and find interesting.
 If you're interested, too, then participate!
-We're a pretty friendly bunch.
-That's where most interesting ideas first come to light, and where events get planned and discussed.
+We're a diverse bunch, but drawn together by our interest in building community (we're pretty friendly).

 - use free and open source software.
 Start small, see how you go.
 If you like it, and the opportunities it provides, explore a bit more.
 That's how all of us got into it.